“Fear is as fear does

-The block was otherwise deserted in this relentless rain, which left me kicking myself for not shutting that partition window and locking up when Hyde Park was still in 3192’s headlights.
-That’s when I paused the meter and checked my rearview mirror, spotting a shiny chrome pistol the passenger had pulled from his suit vest pocket.
+The stretch was otherwise deserted in this relentless rain, which left me kicking myself for not shutting that partition window and locking up when Hyde Park was still in 3192’s headlights.
+That’s when I checked my rearview mirror, spotting a shiny chrome pistol the passenger had pulled from his suit vest pocket.

 Was this a cut and run, or even worse, a gun and run?
 Gang or bang?
 Colored pride or prejudice, or turf colors flying?
 Should I stay and pay or slam and scram?
 Was I gonna jump ship or end up in that Marquette Park lagoon?!
 Adrenaline was pressure pumping, and I gripped the Superba’s steering wheel like the helm of a sinking schooner, poised to duck and roll my way out the driver’s door.